Contact Investigation Coverage

 Numerator

-Number of contacts of (new and relapse) notified bacteriologically confirmed pulmonary TB patients who were evaluated for active TB disease and TBI during the reporting period
+Number of contacts of people with notified new and relapse bacteriologically confirmed pulmonary TB who were screened for active TB disease during the reporting period.

 Denominator

-Number of contacts of new and relapse notified bacteriologically confirmed pulmonary TB patients during the reporting period
+Number of contacts of people with notified new and relapse bacteriologically confirmed pulmonary TB identified during the reporting period.

 Ref #